 Oakland County Parks

-function as major ecological

-"hubs" within the region by supporting
+function as major ecological hubs within the region by supporting

-The Oakland County Parks system's, natural resources
+The Oakland County Parks and Recreation natural resources

-management program focuses on an ecosystem approach to ensuring the health and
+management program focuses on an ecosystem approach to ensuring the

-open water resources and adjacent wetland habitat.
+acres of open water resources and adjacent wetland habitat.

 of invasive species, control of deer densities, restoration of natural